agri-gaia/seerep/README.md

-# seerep - SEmantic Environment REPresentation
+# seerep
-Sensor and environment data communication and storage
+seerep stands for SEmantic Environment REPresentation and represents a system that efficiently implements communication and storage layers for sensor and environmental data.

+In the current version, ROS (Robot Operating System) messages of configured topics are converted to Protobuf and transmitted to a server using grpc.
+The server stores the received data in an HDF5 file.
+The data can later be accessed efficiently enabling goal-orinted access to specific datasets and data ranges.

 ## Installation